tve/sensorgnome-support/README.md

 1. Need to check the data usage for cell-based stations, in particular the cost of keep-alives.
 1. Need to revisit the USB port numbering machinery.
 1. Need to revisit USB watchdog.
+1. The organization of the repo into subdirectories with mostly independent subsystems seems to work very well.
+However, whether it makes sense for each subdir to produce its own deb package is questionable.
+The intent is to be able to install just the needed packages on each target platform.
+But it turns into a ton of tiny packages.
+An alternative might be to have a very simple config file that specifies which subsystems should be rolled into one single package for each target.